openwallet-foundation/project-proposals/proposal-template.md

 _Include a statement on alignment with the [OpenWallet Foundation mission](https://tac.openwallet.foundation/governance/charter/)._

 # Code of Conduct
 _Has this project adopted a Code of Conduct?
-If so, please include a link to it.If a current code of conduct is not adopted, will you adopt the [OpenWallet Foundation code of conduct](https://tac.openwallet.foundation/governance/code-of-conduct/)?_
+If so, please include a link to it.
+If a current code of conduct is not adopted, will you adopt the [OpenWallet Foundation code of conduct](https://tac.openwallet.foundation/governance/code-of-conduct/)?_

 # TAC Sponsor
-_Include the name of a sponsor from the TAC, if identified (a sponsor helps mentor projects)_
+_Include the name of a sponsor from the TAC, if identified (a sponsor helps mentor projects)._

 # Project License
 _Include the proposed project license.
 The OpenWallet Foundation will consider permissive open source licenses and prefers Apache 2.0._